Vonng/pigsty/docs/PARAM.md

 name: `pg_shard`, type: `string`, level: `C`

-pgsql shard name, optional identity for sharding clusters
+pgsql shard name, required identity parameter for sharding clusters (e.g. citus cluster), optional for common pgsql clusters.

-When multiple pgsql clusters serve the same business together in a horizontally sharded style, Pigsty will mark this group of clusters as a **Sharding Group**.
+When multiple pgsql clusters serve the same business together in a horizontally sharding style, Pigsty will mark this group of clusters as a **Sharding Group**.

 [`pg_shard`](#pg_shard) is the name of the shard group name.
 It's usually the prefix of [`pg_cluster`](#pg_cluster).

+For example, if we have a sharding group `pg-citus`, and 4 clusters in it, there identity params will be:

 ```
-sharding group:  pg-test
+cls pg_shard: pg-citus
+cls pg_group = 0:   pg-citus0
-cls sindex = 1:   pg-testshard1
+cls pg_group = 1:   pg-citus1
-cls sindex = 2:   pg-testshard2
+cls pg_group = 2:   pg-citus2
-cls sindex = 3:   pg-testshard3
+cls pg_group = 3:   pg-citus3
-cls sindex = 4:   pg-testshard4
 ```